brettadrianfox/cmdnd/README.txt

 Guide to the files:

+    Spotify playlist switcher files:
+    These files exist to switch between custom Spotify playlists in the terminal.
+Will eventually be integrated into a GUI.

         playlist_switcher.py allows the user to switch between Spotify playlists in the rpgdict.json file in their terminal for a fast and smooth tabletop RPG experience.

         playlist_copier.py is the original script: it copies a collection of another user's Spotify playlists (using the Spotipy library) and uses them as a base to generate playlists for the signed-in user.
-This is used if you want to copy another user's playlists en masse.
+This is used if you want to copy another user's playlists in bulk

+        playlist_dict_creator.py transforms a json file of Spotify playlists into a Python dictionary used by playlist_switcher.py